metova/swift-style-guide/README.md

 *Rationale: This is more compact, and passing closure arguments into to methods that expect closures should feel perfectly natural in Swift.*

+---

-Prefer iterating over an array slice to any other sort of logic to deal with a specific section of an array.
+#####Prefer iterating over an array slice to any other sort of logic to deal with a specific section of an array.

-**Preferred:**
+*Preferred:*

 ```swift
 for thing in things[first...last] {